MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 > [!NOTE]
 > The name of the Dynamics CRM API might change.

 5. Under **Manage**, choose **Certificates & Secrets**, and then create a new secret for your app.
-You will use the secret either in Business Central, in the **Client Secret** field on the **Common Data Service Connection Setup** page, or store in a secure storage and provide it in an event subscriber as described earlier in this topic.
+You will use the secret either in [!INCLUDE[d365fin](includes/d365fin_md.md)], in the **Client Secret** field on the **Common Data Service Connection Setup** page, or store in a secure storage and provide it in an event subscriber as described earlier in this topic.
 6. Choose **Overview**, and then find the **Application (client) ID** value.
 This is the Client ID of your application.
-You need to enter it either on the **Common Data Service Connection Setup** page in the **Client ID** field, or store in a secure storage and provide it in an event subscriber as noted above.
+You must enter it either on the **Common Data Service Connection Setup** page in the **Client ID** field, or store it in a secure storage and provide it in an event subscriber.
-7. In [!INCLUDE[d365fin](includes/d365fin_md.md)], on the **Common Data Service Connection Setup** page, in the **Environment URL** field, enter the URL for your Common Data Service environment.
+7. In [!INCLUDE[d365fin](includes/d365fin_md.md)], on the **Common Data Service Connection Setup** page, in the **Environment URL** field, enter the URL for your [!INCLUDE[d365fin](includes/cds_long_md.md)] environment.
-8. To enable the connection to Common Data Service, turn on the **Enabled** toggle.
+8. To enable the connection to [!INCLUDE[d365fin](includes/cds_long_md.md)], turn on the **Enabled** toggle.
-9. Sign in with your administrator account for Azure Active Directory (this account must have a valid license for Common Data Service and be an administrator in your Common Data Service environment).
-After sign in you will be prompted to allow your registered application to sign in to Common Data Service on behalf of the organization.
-You must give this consent to complete the setup.
+9. Sign in with your administrator account for Azure Active Directory (this account must have a valid license for [!INCLUDE[d365fin](includes/cds_long_md.md)] and be an administrator in your [!INCLUDE[d365fin](includes/cds_long_md.md)] environment).
+After you sign in you will be prompted to allow your registered application to sign in to [!INCLUDE[d365fin](includes/cds_long_md.md)] on behalf of the organization.
+You must give consent to complete the setup.

    > [!NOTE]
    > If you are not prompted to sign in with your administrator account, it is probably because pop ups are blocked.
 To sign in, allow pop-ups from https://login.microsoftonline.com.

+#### Using Another Identity and Access Management Service
+If you are not using Azure Active Directory to manage identities and access, you will need some help from a developer.
+If you prefer to store the app ID and secret in a different location, you can leave the Client ID and Client Secret fields blank and write an extension to fetch the ID and secret from the location.
+You can provide the secret at runtime by subscribing to the OnGetCDSConnectionClientId and OnGetCDSConnectionClientSecret events in codeunit 7201 "CDS Integration Impl."

 ### To disconnect from [!INCLUDE[d365fin](includes/cds_long_md.md)]
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **CDS Connection Setup**, and then choose the related link.